WHAT IS THE ZENTANGLE METHOD?

 How do I learn the Zentangle Method?

 Internet is so overflooded with all kinds of content that it can be overwhelming to think of where to start.
 That’s why the best way to learn the Zentangle method is to take a class with a Certified Zentangle Teacher.
+I published an online video class – Introduction to Zentangle, which you can take at your own pace and access whenever you want.
+You will also get a PDF eBook with it.

 When you learn the basics and continue enjoying the simplicity and elegance of this method, you might start to explore the Zentangle Inspired Art.
 As a Certified Zentangle Teacher I focus mostly on ZIA techniques and explorations of different supplies.